guan27/hw3-babythread/README.md

 ```

 ## 6. Execution
-This homework will only be executed by following command:
+This homework will only be executed by the following command:
 ```
 $ ./main {bi_init} {bi_maxiter} {bl_init} {bl_maxiter} {fi_init} {fi_maxiter} {timeslice} {switchmode}
 ```